 Safety Around Reservoirs

-there have been a number of fatalities at our reservoirs as a result of individuals swimming in them in recent times.
+There have been a number of fatalities at our reservoirs as a result of individuals swimming in them in recent times.

 - Deep cold water, which can send the body into shock in seconds

-- Hidden water intakes - this is underwater pipework which takes water out of the reservoir
+- Hidden water intakes - underwater pipework which takes water out of the reservoir

 - Steep, slippery banks